 Cliffhanger takes on the ecstasy, vertigo, and euphoric insanity of free-solo rock climbing.

-On December 6, 2019, the Cassatt String Quartet will premiere a major new work by Dylan Schneider, Dancer at an Exhibition, at the Clark Art Institute in Williamstown, MA.
+In December 2019, the Cassatt String Quartet premiered a major new work by Dylan Schneider, Dancer at an Exhibition, at the Clark Art Institute in Williamstown, MA.
 Composed in response to artwork at the Clark, the piece follows Degas' iconic ballerina (Little Dancer of Fourteen Years) on a whirlwind tour of the museum's collection and architecture.
 More information here.